Inducted into the Wisconsin Newspaper Hall of Fame in 2004

-Willis Miller, a teacher by training, took his first job in August 1940 with the Star-Observer, the weekly Hudson paper, where he wrote local news, sold advertisements, did the bookkeeping and billing, covered civic meetings, operated the mailer and subscription list and wrote a personal column, “Along Our Street,” which ran weekly for almost 40 years.
+A teacher by training, Miller took his first job with the Star-Observer in August 1940.
+There he initially wrote local news, sold advertisements, did the bookkeeping and billing, covered civic meetings, operated the mailer and subscription list and wrote a personal column, “Along Our Street,” which ran weekly for almost 40 years.

 On $11 a week, he was not able to afford a car, so he rode his bike to work every day for 12 years.
 He supplemented his income as a stringer for the Milwaukee Sentinel, sang at funerals, and did singing telegrams for Western Union.